jccarrigan/OilandGasAssetEvaluation/README.md

 ## Production Metric

-Three different metrics used to describe production over time: average, cumulative, and peak production.
-Wells must be drilled within the last 3 and 5 years respectively, have 2 and 4 years of production, and minimal shut in months
+Once a feature matrix was created, a target variable was then necessary for our model to learn to predict.
+With oil production data being time series in nature, one either must create a time series model or translate this time series data into a single target variable.
+While time series modeling is beyond the scope of this current project, it would be a constructive future pursuit.
+Three different metrics were ultimately used to describe production over time: average, cumulative, and peak production.
+The production information provided was in oil barrels per month.

+Insert example graph of production from 50 wells

-### Metric Determination
+### Target Variable

+Once these metrics were decided upon, comparing wells over similar time periods was necessary for our particular metrics to accurately capture the production characteristics of a particular well.
+As can be seen above, oil wells inititally produce at a high volume, and decline gradually as time passes, typically at an exponential or hyperbolic rate.
+To compare wells like for like, I started first with a time period to analyze production over, in years.
+Since wells can be shut in for a period of time for a variety of reasons, only wells that produced on average more than three weeks per month were selected.
+Wells were then selected that had only produced for the time period desired.
+Then wells were selected that had produced this amount in the most recent n years desired, within one year, to ensure were comparing wells at the similar points in their production life.
+From this subset wells that had less than 25% no production months were included in metric calculation.
+The production data over our desired time period was averaged, summed, and the maximum was taken to create the metric to be used as our target variable.

+Maybe a graph that shows one production profile with average, cumulative, and peak written next to it

 ### Expanded Utility

+Initially these metrics were only created to look at the most recent two-year and five-year production wells.
+The functionality of this method was then expanded to look at any particular length of time.
+This method can be seen in the feature_matrix.py file.

 ## Predictive Modeling

+Once the feature matrix and target variables were in place, the two were merged once again based on API Number.
+A train-test split was  then performed on the data to prepare for model selection and evaluation.

+Three models were created for each time period in question: models to predict average, cumulative, and peak production over the specified time interval

 ### Model Selection

-A variety of regression models were tried, inluding Linear Regression, Random Forest, and multiple Gradient-Boosted models.
-Models were scored based on root mean-squared error.
+A variety of regression models were attempted for each metric, including Linear Regression with and without regularization, ensemble tree methods including Random Forest and Gradient-Boosted models, as well as a simple perceptron basic neural network.
+Models were scored based on root mean-squared error (RMSE) and R-squared values on the training set using k-fold cross validation.
 The final model selected was the Yandex algorithm CatBoosterRegressor.
-Once the model was chosen the hyperparameters were optimized using a grid search.
+Hyperparameters were tuned using GridSearch.
+However, little benefit was accrued, and fine-tuning of each particular model was abandoned based upon effieciency and time restraints.

 ### Model Evaluation

+Below details the RMSE and R-squared values for models over different time periods.
+With relatively high error and low R-Squared values, the models were not able to precisely model the production metrics in question.

+r2 and rmse plots

+Distribution comparisons between the actual production metrics and predicted values are provided below.
+As one can see,  while these models were unable to fully predict the production information in question, they did capture the general nature of the production information.

+A few distribution plots

 ## Conclusions

+Many of the models also saw similarities in their feature importances.
+Below details the top 10 features for the average production over the most recent five years.

+feature importance plot

-Two key features for predicting future oil production: test volumes upon initial production and frac volumes.
-Given the relative accuracy of the models, more investigation is necessary for these models to supplant traditional engineering techniques to evaluate a particular asset.
-This model may be useful in circumstances where time or data is limited.
+Given the relatively low accuracy of the models, additional work is necessary for these models to supplant traditional engineering techniques to evaluate a particular asset.
+This approach may be useful in circumstances where time or data is limited.

 ## Appendix

+Include the rest of the plots here

 ## References